hammackj/risu/README.markdown

 # Contributing
 If you would like to contribute templates/bug fixes/etc to risu.
 The easiest way is to fork the project on [github](http://github.com/hammackj/risu) and make the changes in your fork and the submit a pull request to the project on the dev branch.
 Please include unit tests for anything non trivial.

-# Issues
+# Contact / Issues
-If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/risu/issues).
+If you have any problems, bugs, questions or feature requests please use the [github issue tracker](http://github.com/hammackj/risu/issues).

-# Contact
-You can reach me at jacob.hammack[at]hammackj[dot]com.
-You can also contact me on IRC as hammackj on irc.freenode.net, #risu